 Small parts, high speeds, precise placement.
 These are typical requirements in electronics manufacturing.
 Human assembly, dispensing and inspection just aren’t feasible at the rate demanded by modern production operations, and electronic components are too miniaturized for human assembly.
 Intense cost pressures push manufacturers to process, assemble and pack faster than ever while simultaneously maximizing yields.
 The only answer is robotic manufacturing.

-Acieta understands the special challenges of the electronics manufacturing sector and offers robots to suit these needs.
+Acieta understands the special challenges of this sector and offers electronics manufacturing automation to suit these needs.

 Component placement tasks are a good robot application.
 Delta-style robots in particular offer high speed and low inertia.
 Accommodating part-to-part variation (especially important with circuit board features), means vision and force sensing are essential in electronic assembly.

 High-resolution cameras locate features within a few thousandths of an inch and supply offsets to robots on the fly.
 Force sensing allows for parts to be finessed into place.
 When coupled with flexible part feeders and vision systems, robots add versatility to electronic assembly systems.

 Inspection and Functional Testing

 These activities are standard in electronics manufacturing, and the robot contribution is indispensable.
 Arm-mounted cameras can verify correct assembly or solder joint quality or read unique identification codes for product traceability.

 When a circuit board is turned on, an IR camera can look for hot spots signaling possible premature failure.
 Touch-screen functional testing is another good robot application, with the machine applying consistent pressure for exactly the same duration on every cycle.